SindreVatnaland/Prosjekt/README.md

 ##1# Sudoku:
 Sudoku with 3 difficulties
-Play by entering x/y coordinates and a value (0-9)
+Play by entering x/y coordinates and a value (0-9).

 ##2# Flappy Bird
-A recreation of Flappy Bird in PyGame
+A recreation of Flappy Bird in PyGame.

 ##3# Tower Defense
 Tower Defense game inspired by Bloons
 Attack incoming enemies by clicking on them or by placing turrets.
 Defeating enemies and completing waves grants you bonus coins.
 Each wave gets progressively more difficult.
-(Little to no models and no attack animation - black borders)
+(Little to no models and no attack animation - black borders).

 ##4# Item counting
 An web-app developed for my current job.